burningglass/registrationgui/README.md

 ### 3.3 Create the parent working folder

-On the local Desktop (using the Command Prompt):
+On the local desktop (using the Command Prompt):

 `cd %HOMEPATH%`</br>
 `mkdir projects`</br>